ipython/ipyparallel/docs/source/task.rst

 ==========================

 In many cases, you simply want to apply a Python function to a sequence of objects, but *in parallel*.
-Like the multiengine interface, these can be implemented via the task interface.
+Like the direct interface, these can be implemented via the task interface.
 The exact same tools can perform these actions in load-balanced ways as well as multiplexed ways: a parallel version of :func:`map` and :func:`@view.parallel` function decorator.
 If one specifies the